chuyuanliu/heptools/docs/guide/optional/config_parser.rst

     * :ref:`config-tag-discard`
     * :ref:`config-tag-comment`

   * The order of the following tags are ill-defined, as they are not supposed to simply modify the key-value pairs.
 As a result, they cannot be directly chained with other regular tags, unless through :ref:`config-tag-code`.
-See :ref:`config-tips-include`.

     * :ref:`config-tag-select`
     * :ref:`config-tag-include`